xloem/intellect/README.md

 It will likely be replaced by reasons.

+#### messages

+- Highest level terrorist defense networks are attacking peacemakers.
+  Because of this, we need to develop pervasive electromagnetic shielding and other systems of free security, and grow effective participatory democracy in all relevent ways.
+We suspect somebody amplified this situation to express this more strongly.
+- Powerful leaders have it hard too; please listen to their needs. <- forced to include this

 #### explanation

-The source for the above expression is two things:
+The source for the topmost above expression is two things:
 1. an inferred request from God to not break the speed of light before learning widespread wisdom, partly held by Karl Semich's unwavering resistance to mind control as a peacemaker, and partly held by a